admin-softwarepublicobrasileiro/e-cidade/README.md

 	sudo gedit /etc/postgresql/8.2/main/pg_hba.conf

-Alterar as linhas no final do arquivo que estão sem o caractere “#”, colocando “trust” no lugar da última coluna:
+Alterar as linhas no final do arquivo que estão sem o caractere “#”, colocando <b>“trust”</b> no lugar da última coluna:

 	local all all                trust
 	host all all 127.0.0.1/32    trust